shanemmattner/ESP32-C3_Rust_Tutorials/README.md

 - `Chapter 2: Blinky Thread` - Take the blinky code from the previous chapter and make it run in it's own thread
 - `Chapter 3: Blinky FSM` - Move the blinky logic into a [finite state machine](https://brilliant.org/wiki/finite-state-machines)
 - `Chapter 4: Blinky + Button HSM` - Add a button to the previous example which will start and stop the `blinky state machine` in a [hierarchical state machine](https://www.eventhelix.com/design-patterns/hierarchical-state-machine)
-- `Chapter 5: Blinky HSM + MPMC` - Use a [crossbeams channel](https://docs.rs/crossbeam/latest/crossbeam/channel/index.html) to pass data from the button thread to the `blinky fsm` thread
+- `Chapter 5: Blinky HSM + MPMC` - Create seperate threads for monitoring the button and sending events to the LED FSM.
+Use a [crossbeams channel](https://docs.rs/crossbeam/latest/crossbeam/channel/index.html) to pass data from the button thread to the `blinky fsm` thread
 - `Chapter 6: Blinky HSM + ADC LED PWM` - Take ADC readings and adjust the PWM of the LED we are blinking on/off in previous examples